-To realize the goals presented by the Degree Dividend, the state system of higher education must increase student completion by an average of 5% per year over ten years.
-Doing so will result in approximately 670,000 additional degrees and certificates, positioning the state to meet Colorado and national benchmarks and market demand.
+The "5 in 10" agenda requires that the state system of higher education increase completion by an average of 5% per year over the next 10 years.
+Doing so will result in approximately 670,000 additional degrees, placing the state well positioned to meeting both Colorado and national benchmarks.

-The Degree Dividend sets an ambitious completion agenda, one that will not be met solely through increases in enrollment.
+"5 in 10" is an ambitious goal, one that will not be met solely through increases in enrollment.
 A strong, coordinated response to addressing adult degree completion, the educational attainment gap, geographic and demographic accessibility, and retention must be part of a system wide strategy.
 To that end, a stronger system of higher education is necessary.